You Can Now Attend Hogwarts IRL Because You Deserve It

 Wizards, hello.

 Your dreams are about to come true, because you can now attend a real life Hogwarts in real life Britain.
 Sure, we've in the past brought news of some knockoff French schools.
-But they don't quite match up to what we think is required for the full Hogwarts experience.
+But they don't have that essential Britishness that's required for the full Hogwarts experience.
+Yes, we know this is the exact line of thinking that led to Brexit, but let us have our Anglophilia until the end of this article.

 Advertisement